Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 Why This Matters for Mortgage Companies

 The FTC Safeguards Rule applies to mortgage companies as non-bank financial institutions.
-The 2023 amendments require documented risk assessments, multi-factor authentication, encryption of customer information in transit and at rest, access controls, and continuous monitoring for unauthorized access.
+The 2023 amendments (16 CFR Part 314.4) require documented risk assessments, multi-factor authentication, encryption of customer information in transit and at rest, access controls, and continuous monitoring for unauthorized access.
 Remote work does not grant an exemption from any of these requirements, and examiners will not accept "we enabled it in the admin console" as evidence that a control is operating.
+For an in-depth look at how Microsoft 365 controls map to current federal expectations, see our review of CFPB compliance and your Microsoft 365 environment.

 Why Remote Mortgage Teams Face Elevated Risk